JohnSundell/Publish/README.md

 $ make
 ```

+_**Note**: If you encounter an error while running `make`, ensure that you have your Command Line Tools location set from Xcode's preferences.
+It's in Preferences > Locations > Locations > Command Line Tools.
+The dropdown will be blank if it hasn't been set yet._

 Then, create a new folder for your new website project and simply run `publish new` within it to get started:

 ```